varpeti/DC-Cairn/core-rules.md

 ## Hit Protection (HP)

 - It reflects their ability to avoid damage in combat.
 It does not indicate a character’s health or fortitude, nor do they lose it for very long.
-See [Healing & Recovery](/core-rules#healing-and-recovery).
+See [Healing and Recovery](/core-rules#healing-and-recovery).
 - If an attack would take a PC's HP exactly or under 0, the player must roll on the [**Scars**](#scars) table.

 ## Inventory